 However, his mother - my Oma - was a different story.
 She came to this country in her 30s, learned English somewhat grudgingly, and retained her thick German accent into my childhood, peppering her speech with various German words amongst the English.

 I wanted to learn to speak German, and she would often chide my father for not teaching me.
 His reasoning?
 We were Americans first, and Texans, specifically - so if I was going to learn a foreign language it would be Spanish, dammit.

 My Oma was a fierce, proud, and formidable woman, with a booming voice, perfectly coiffed silver hair and pearl-painted nails.

 When I was a kid, we saw her every week, and I used a rotary phone to call her up almost daily and talk about nothing in particular.

+My Oma had a big personality, and a bigger temper.
 She passed on when I was just 13, and despite seeing her frequently, my father didn’t have a great bond with her, and simply doesn’t talk about the rest of his family.

 He left the lot of them in Germany long ago, and I never understood why he did that, as a kid.

 As an adult, I have wondered if this was my father’s way of protecting us from that unsavory legacy … because his mother seemed to be a ‘Holocaust denier’.